 So please, forgive this inactivity and unresponsiveness.
 I am very sorry for those who have gone ignored or are worried about the status of the project.
 I will do my best to answer questions while I am healing, but please (for general items) just keep a weather eye for updates.
 When I am ready to resume work on it, I will make a post and will keep people updated.
 I will need all the help that has been offered.

 Thank you so much for your interest in both me and the work I am trying to do.
 For those who do not know, before I became so ill, I wanted to go to medical school and become a diagnostic specialist.
+My father enthusiastically encouraged this.
 I love science, medicine, and people.
 I wanted to help them heal.
 While my doctorate is physically impossible currently, I still get to use my knowledge and talents to help people deal with pain, and it feels incredibly rewarding.
 Thank you for caring about what I have to say and giving my ideas a try.

 --Ash the Bedhead